oscar30gt/Synced/DOCUMENTATION.md

 #### Edit
 Each text you added will appear as a field, accompanied by an additional one for the key.
 The key serves as a reference for the entire line of translations, and you can assign any value you prefer.
 Consider using a hierarchical key format for better organization.

+> [!CAUTION]
-> Note: each key has to be unique, so it mustn't be more than one translation with the same key (in each list)
+> Each key has to be unique, so it mustn't be more than one translation with the same key (in each list)

+> [!TIP]
+> Not every text has to be a translation.
+Imagine writing addressables paths for various textures of a poster which contains texts you want to translate.

 #### Special Characters
 Next, input the translations for the languages you have implemented.
 If you need it, you can use placeholders.
 Placeholders allow you to translate texts with variable information, for example, a health message or the durability of a weapon.
 Placeholders are declared with `%p` in your translations, for example: "your current health is %p".
 Learn how to use placeholders by using the [GetText()](#gettext--getaudio) method.